 The 2016 MONEYVAL report underlines Jersey’s ability to combat financial crime through a sophisticated system of capturing ownership information about entities and structures in the jurisdiction.

 Standards of financial services regulation and techniques for defeating financial fraud or the laundering of criminal proceeds are constantly developing.
 The JFSC is willing and able to engage in discussions of international standards.
+It does so through membership of, or in association with, the following international organisations:

 - The International Organisation of Securities Commissions (IOSCO) – as a member